heseltime/cg-lab-2021-project-dreamscaperzzz/README.md

 After the 30 second camera flight, the user is free to move the camera and escape the masks or take another look at the masks that interested him.
 The faces in the masks are a collection of bland, generic faces, public figures (Madame-Toussaud's-style), and even animal and totem masks (without wishing to delve into stereotypical/racist representations).
 These are execution-dependent and the minimum number we would like to agree on now is 10 masks, with the goal to create more for a more detailed and interesting scene.

 Technical Effect Proposal 2: One other dramatic element we will add, or periodically switch off and on, is a particle system for a weather phenomenon.
-This will most likely be rain, but as it is a dream sequence, we would like to leave the actual precipitation, i.e. particles, execution-dependent.
+This will most likely be rain, but as it is a dream sequence, we would like to experiment with the actual precipitation - the type and amount of particles - and also try to create a rain of fireballs or similar objects.
+If we manage to do so, the amount of particles should also depend on the movements of the masks, to give the impression that they are performing some kind of rain dance.
 (20P.)

 (Explain the basic story of your movie, i.e., planned scenes, what happens, which objects are used, etc.)